jacobdensford/jacobdensford.com/generic-fantasy/index.md

 #### Weapons and Armor

-Weapons deal hits as harm to BOD HP unless otherwise noted.
+Weapons deal hits as harm to BOD unless otherwise noted.

 Weapon|Cost
 :--|:--